TheRabbittt/rpi-docker-setups/README.md

 ```

 ## Portainer
+Portainer is a platform that can be used to manage docker and docker containers.
+It gives you a pretty GUI to monitor and manage your containers.

-I like to keep directories of each service/application that I am using and putting the correspondent docker-compose.yml file in those directories.
+Let's begin, I like to keep directories of each service/application that I am using and putting the correspondent docker-compose.yml file in those directories.

 ##### Portainer Compose File
 ``` Bash
 services: